kchu01/pewpew/README.md

 2. A final boss - Death Star!
 3. Add sound when lasers are shot
 4. Add background music
+5. Continuous movement (shoot and move at the same time)

 ## Resources